 - Call your insurance company

-Also, you should keep in mind that an increasing number of plans are now starting to cover telemedicine online psychiatrist appointments in addition to in-person services.
+Also, you should keep in mind that an increasing number of plans are now starting to cover telemedicine online psychiatrist appointments in addition to in-person mental health services.

 How to Find an Affordable Psychiatrist Without Insurance